 About Louisville Mega Cavern: Origin

-In the post 9-11 world, those agencies are looking for ultimate security, and the Underground offers just that.
+In the post 9-11 world, government agencies and high security businesses are looking for ultimate security, and the Underground offers just that.
 With limestone and earth between the cavern ceiling and the ground above, the cavern could withstand the most violent tornado or an airliner crash.

 During the Cuban missile crisis in the early 1960s, state officials made plans in case of nuclear attack to house 50,000 people in the cavern because it's a natural bomb shelter.
-With four entrances, all close together, access is easily controlled by security check points for selected businesses.
+With four entrances, positioned close together, access is easily controlled by a series of security check points.

 ”Geologists say that this is the safest place in Kentucky," Jim Lowry, the co-owner, said.